seanriceaz/seanriceaz.github.io/_posts/2018-10-12-styling-svg-icons-with-css.markdown

     min-height: var(--icon-size, #{$font-size-icons});
     min-width: var(--icon-size, #{$font-size-icons});
     margin: var(--icon-margin, 0);
-    fill: var(--icon-color, currentcolor); /* currentcolor is a shortcut which means the curent text color */
+    fill: var(--icon-color, currentcolor); /* currentcolor is a shortcut which means the current text color */
     stroke: var(--icon-color, currentcolor);
     stroke-width: var(--icon-stroke-width, #{$icon-stroke-width}); /* This is always 1px at the moment */
 }